HUMANS OF KANGAROO ISLAND

 Stories of real islanders told by a fellow islander

-Since starting the project in August 2020, hundreds of stories of islanders have been told to re-connect, uplift and inspire our community and the ones around us.
-Through raw and authentic storytelling, the project managed to raise over $65,000 for our island community to recover from devastating fires and through a pandemic.
+Since starting the project in August 2020, hundreds of stories of islanders have been told to re-connect, uplift and inspire the Kangaroo Island community and those around us.
+Through raw and authentic storytelling, the project managed to raise over $81,000 for the island community to recover from devastating fires and through a pandemic.

 As our little family recovers from the bushfires as well, I’d love to continue making Humans of Kangaroo Island without thinking about how to pay for it.
-So if you’re in a good place right now, and these stories have enriched your life, I hope you’ll consider contributing to its creation by joining the Patreon or ‘buying me a cuppa’ below.
+So if you’re in a good place right now, and these stories have enriched your life, you might consider contributing to its creation by ‘buying me a cuppa’ below.
 Thank you!

 Summary of 2021